GrenderG/grenderg.github.io/_posts/2015-05-15-jekyll_github.md

 ##Your website online in less than 10 minutes
 I'm not exaggerating, actually you can have your website online in less than 10 minutes, believe me.
-You just need to follow some _getting started_ guide and your website will be done.
+You just need to follow some *getting started* guides and your website will be done.

 ##Goodbye server-side things!
 Yes, Jekyll works with static files (well ordered static files, though) so you won't need any database, php code and so on.